 Just because you’re adding a new family member to your home doesn’t mean you need to buy hoards of baby gear.
 Sharing your bedroom with your baby is much easier if you only have items you need.
 Make organization easy by only acquiring the essentials with this helpful minimalist baby registry from Coyle.

-Creating a Nursery in a One-Bedroom Apartment
+How to Create a Nursery in a One-Bedroom Apartment

 Convert One Bedroom Into Two